 Every government contractor that works on prevailing wage projects deals with wage determinations.
-And while the idea of a wage determination seems simple, there’s a bit more to it than a list of hourly rates for workers.
-Since understanding wage determinations is so critical to staying compliant on government projects, we wanted to go over the types of wage determinations you may run into.
+While the idea of a wage determination seems simple, there’s a bit more to it than a list of hourly rates for workers.
+Understanding wage determinations is critical to staying compliant on government projects.
+Therefore we want to go over the types of wage determinations you may run into.

 Contractors and subcontractors working on projects that fall under these laws have to pay laborers and mechanics no less than the locally prevailing wages and fringe benefits.
 This is where wage determinations come into the picture because these are published by the DOL and show what these prevailing rates are.
 It is the Wage and Hour Division (WHD) of the Department of Labor that administers these acts.